iExecBlockchainComputing/documentation-tools/tools/dataProtector/advanced/iDapp/deserializer.md

 This deserializer is built on the
 [Borsh technical specification](https://borsh.io/).
-We developed this JavaScript library to simplify deserialization in your iDapp built with JavaScript.
+We developed this JavaScript library to simplify deserialization in your iApp built with JavaScript.

 ::: warning

-If you want to build your iDapp in another language, you need to know how to deserialize a protected data.
+If you want to build your iApp in another language, you need to know how to deserialize a protected data.

 Under the hood, protected data are **zip files** replicating the tree structure